 In accordance with its Procedures for Consultation in the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (TATT 2021), the Authority will seek the views of stakeholders and the public on the rules proposed in this Framework.
 The Framework will undergo two rounds of public consultation.
 Each round shall be at least four weeks in duration.
-Comments from each round will be reviewed and incorporated where necessary, relevant and useful to the development of the local telecommunications sector.
+Comments from each round will be reviewed and those determined to be relevant and useful to the development of the local telecommunications sector will be incorporated.

-It should be noted that version 0.1 of this document was released for a first public consultation over the period July to August 2009.
-The Authority received comments from the Game Fishing Association of Trinidad and Tobago, the Yacht Services Association of Trinidad and Tobago, Dockyard Electrics, and Power Boats Ltd. In September 2015, the Framework was revised, based on comments received in the first round and published for the second round of consultation.
-However, that version of the document was not approved for publication, to allow for further revisions.
-Consequently, the Authority elected not to complete the 2015 consultation but to revise the Framework and commence a new consultation process.
+It should be noted that version 0.1 of this document was released for the first public consultation over the period of July to August 2009.
+The Authority received comments from the Game Fishing Association of Trinidad and Tobago, the Yacht Services Association of Trinidad and Tobago, Dockyard Electrics, and Power Boats Ltd. In September 2015, the Framework (version 0.2) was revised, based on comments received in the first round and published for the second round of consultation.
+However, the Authority elected not to complete the 2015 consultation but to schedule a new consultation process.